Growing in Knowing God

 “So the man turned from there and went toward Sodom, but Abraham still stood before the Lord.
 Then Abraham approached and said, “Will you indeed sweep away the righteous with the wicked?””
 (Genesis 18:22–23)

-When we ask people questions we learn much about their character and personality.
+When we ask people questions we learn much about their character.
 We know about them from other people.
-But knowing about someone and getting to know them personally are two different knowledges.
-One is factual and the other is relational.
+But knowing about someone and knowing that is different.
+One is factual.
+The other is relational.

-Abraham would discover that God was more righteous even than his standards.
+Abraham would discover that God was more righteous even than His standards.
 Abraham started with 50 righteous people and went down to 10.
-But there were only eight.
+But there were only six.
 God destroyed Sodom, but not before getting Lot and his family to safety.
 He was more honorable toward the few righteous then Abraham expected.

 Action Step: God is more righteous than you can imagine.
 He teaches you righteousness.
-Trust that he will treat you better than you would treat yourself.
+Trust He treats you better than you treat yourself.

-Lord, you are completely righteous and honorable in every situation.
-Teach me to trust in your character and not Christian you based on my understanding.
-I worship you for your goodness to me.
+Lord, You are completely righteous and honorable in every situation.
+Teach me to trust in Your character and not question You based on my understanding.
+I worship You for Your goodness to me.

 Leave a Reply